-In the event that, for any reason, the number of Directors appointed by the Shareholders' Meeting falls to less than half its previous level, the entire Board of Directors shall tender their resignations and a Shareholders' Meeting shall be urgently convened to appoint a new Board.
+In the event that, for any reason, the number of Directors appointed by the Shareholders' Meeting falls to less than half its previous level, the entire Board of Directors shall tender their resignations and a Shareholders' Meeting shall be urgently convened to appoint a new Board of Directors.

 Only shareholders that meet the maximum permitted investment in the Company, in accordance with legislation and regulations in force at the time, are entitled to submit lists.

-Pursuant to Consob resolution 20273 of 24 January 2018, issued in accordance with article 144-septies of the Issuer Regulation, the shareholding requirement for the submission of candidate lists for the election of the Company's management bodies is 1% of the share capital.
+As such, pursuant to Consob resolution 13 of 24 January 2019, issued in accordance with article 144-septies of the Issuer Regulation, the shareholding requirement for the submission of candidate lists for the election of the Company's management bodies is 1% of the share capital.

-The submission, deposit and publication of lists are subject to the law and/or regulations in force
+The submission, deposit and publication of lists are subject to the law and/or regulations in force.